dudesparsh/MarketMentor/README.md

   - **MACD (Moving Average Convergence Divergence)**: Tracks stock trend direction and strength.
 - **Chat Interface**: Get real-time recommendations through simple, chat-based queries.

-For all the Indicators and Analysis, backed is connected with Yahoo Finance API for real-time data fetching.

 ## Installation